XColorful/Custom-BattleRoyale-Complete/README.md

 - PlayerRevive by CreativeMD
 - Presence Footsteps (Forge) by Paint_Ninja
 - ReForgedPlay by Ferri_Arnus
+- Server Performance - Smooth Chunk Save by someaddon
+- Smooth Boot (Reloaded) by AbdElAziz333
 - Sound Physics Remastered by henkelmax
+- Starlight by Spottedleaf
 - Trample Stopper by UnRealDinnerbone, nanitedev
 - WorldEdit by sk89q, me4502, wizjany_, octylFractal